 We acknowledge that CBREs continued progress is being recognised by third-party authorities, such as Barron’s, which placed CBRE #13 on its Most Sustainable Companies list.
 We will follow and analyse mega-trends and adapt products to fit a sustainable future for our stakeholders.

 Download the CBRE 2019 Corporate Responsibility Report on our global site: https://www.cbre.com/about/corporate-responsibility

 Corporate responsibility from a sustainability point of viewBy Emma Otervik | Niklas Wiik – 01 Jul 2020 | Research, Sustainability | 2 min read

 Emma is Sustainability Director at CBRE Norway.
 She has more than 23 years of experience in energy efficiency and sustainability.
 Her overall goal is Sustainability for PEOPLE – PLANET – PROFIT.
 In real estate, she has a focus on ESG (Environmental – Social – Governance), to highlight the risks and opportunities, and to benchmark.
 Her advantage is to see possibilities from upper strategies to action plans in real estate.

 +47 48 99 67 28 | firstname.lastname@example.org

-Niklas is Associate Director and Green Building Expert at CBRE Finland.
-His primary responsibilities covers HVAC consultation and project management in construction projects, in addition to sustainability and energy consultation.
-Niklas’s Master’s degree in Engineering with a focus on Real Estate Energy gives Niklas a comprehensive understanding of sustainable and energy-efficient building techniques and technologies.
+Niklas is working as an Associate Director and Green Building Expert his primary responsibilities covering sustainability and energy consultation, in addition to HVAC consultation and project management in construction projects.
+Niklas has a Master's degree in Engineering with a focus on Real Estate Energy, which gives him a comprehensive understanding of sustainable energy-efficient building techniques and technologies.